oshibka404/ozorn.in/src/content/blog/line-jumps.md

 ## Project planning

 It was a chill summer day when our team (Diagramming) didn’t have a big ongoing project and the leadership was figuring out the future strategy for our stream.
-In other words, it was perfect time to act on small annoying problems like this one.
+In other words, it was a perfect time to act on small annoying problems like this one.
 Our product manager Emil brought us the most urging feature requests from user interviews, from Miro Community and from sales.
 We, engineers, gathered on a call to read them through and roughly estimate in T-shirts.
 As you can guess, one of those features happened to be line jumps.

 Some of us were not convinced that the line jumps were worth taking in or even possible given the performance issues potentially caused by the number of line intersections, given the complexity of the connector line code and the amount of legacy in its implementation.
 Another major objection was that our team had owned the line for only a month or two by then, which is practically nothing for such a big, complex, multi-layered widget.
 Some of us argued that there were lower hanging fruits that would bring us the same value.
 They all were fair points.
 And, nevertheless…